| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 Ladies College.
 I would learn later that her husband, too, speaks

+fluent English but in his case the colloquialisms are American.
 Many of the pupils in this school were already able to converse

 on a basic level with their English visitors and they were keen